anonik9900/Essential-Menu/README.md

-# EssentialMenu-LEMON
-# Essential Menu is Back ! , Retwrited with the LemonUI Library
+# Essential Menu 🍋 is Back ! , Retwrited with the LemonUI Library

 New version with LemonUI <a href="https://github.com/anonik9900/EssentialMenu-LEMON">Here !</a>.<br>